 While many believe that ambulances are operated by cities and local governments, private ambulance agencies play an important role in the care provided to Washington residents.
+In many cases, public EMS agencies are the first to respond to 911 dispatch calls but rely on private EMS agencies to transport patients to hospitals.
 The differences between private and public ambulance providers are summarized below: